-- 1. As soon after the time specified for a Council meeting as there is a quorum present, the Mayor, if present, must take the Chair and call the Council meeting to order, however, where the Mayor is absent, the Councillor designated as the member responsible for acting in the place of the Mayor in accordance with Section 8 must take the Chair and call such meeting to order. - 2.
-If a quorum of Council is present but the Mayor or the Councillor designated as the member responsible for acting in the place of the Mayor under Section 8 do not attend within fifteen (15) minutes of the scheduled time for a Council meeting: - a) the Clerk must call to order the members present; and - b) the members present must choose a member to preside at the meeting.
+- As soon after the time specified for a Council meeting as there is a quorum present, the Mayor, if present, must preside and call the Council meeting to order.
+If the Mayor is absent, the Councillor designated as the member responsible for acting in the place of the Mayor in accordance with Section 8 must preside and call such meeting to order. - 2.
+If a quorum of Council is present but neither the Mayor nor the Deputy Mayor attend within fifteen (15) minutes of the scheduled time for a Council meeting: - a) the Corporate Officer must call to order the members present; - b) the members present must choose a member to preside at the meeting by resolution of Council; and - c) if either the Mayor or the Deputy Mayor arrives at any time during a meeting that was called pursuant to Section 11.1, the presiding member will cede the position of presiding member to that person.